 The Bacterial Process

 The key to septic system mechanics, is the bacteria that naturally reside in the tank.
 These microorganisms essentially eat the biological waste and turn it into sludge that settles to the bottom of the tank.
 These microorganisms are completely natural and an integral part of breaking down waste in nature.
 Utilizing chemicals and treatments with these organisms present is not necessary because they are essentially self sustaining.
 So, now that you know how your septic system is a biological process, it is not without the occasional maintenance.
 Every 2-5 years your system must be pumped to maintain proper balance and B&B pumping are your local septic experts.
 Please do not hesitate to give us a call for more information about your septic system, including routine care.
+We work on septic tanks throughout Fort Worth, Decatur, Azle, Haslet, and Weatherford.
 Next time we will talk more about the biological process and keeping your system healthy.